Types of Industrial Properties Vietnam 2026 Types of Industrial Properties Vietnam 2026

 Warehousing & Distribution Properties

-Warehousing and distribution properties serve as vital nodes in the supply chain by providing strategic storage and rapid fulfillment capabilities for various goods.
+Warehousing and distribution properties serve as key nodes in the supply chain by providing strategic storage and rapid fulfillment capabilities for various goods.
 We are seeing an evolution in how goods are stored and moved.

 Regional & Bulk Warehouses